porzell/PTest/README.md

 # PTest
 ## What is PTest?
 Glad you asked!
+PTest is short for PicoTest.

-### PTest is a header-only, super-lightweight unit testing library.
+### PicoTest is a header-only, super-lightweight unit testing library.

 PTest allows you to quickly add unit tests to your project without the need for compiling and linking a separate testing library (like gtest).

-At ~230 LOC, PTest is absolutely tiny, but still can get the job done.
+At ~230 LOC, PicoTest is absolutely tiny, but still can get the job done.

 ## So, how do I use this thing?
 Easy!
 First off you gotta make a test case.
 That'll look like this: